AUBERTIERThomas/AMMM_MIRI-Project/README.md

 │
 └── README.md

-1. Instance Generation
+**1. Instance Generation**
   The folder InstanceGenerator contains the tools used to generate synthetic problem instances.

-Configuration
+  Configuration:
     - The file InstanceGenerator/config.dat allows the user to define the instances size.

 The generator automatically stores the resulting .dat files under: algorithms/instances/

-This location can be changed inside the instance generator code or configuration file.
+This location can be changed inside the instance generator code.

-Running the instance generator: python InstanceGenerator/instanceGenerator.py
+Running the instance generator:

-2. Algorithms
+  **python InstanceGenerator/instanceGenerator.py**

+**2. Algorithms**

 All heuristic algorithms are located under algorithms/heuristics/.
 The implemented heuristics include:
 - Greedy constructive heuristic,
-- Local Search (First Improvement or Best Improvement),
+- Local Search,
-- GRASP (with configurable alpha parameter).
+- GRASP.

-3. Solver Configuration (Main config)
+**3. Solver Configuration (Main config)**
-The file algorithms/config.dat contains the main parameters used when running the solver: selection of the algorithm (Greedy, Local Search, GRASP),

-input/output file name and path,

-Local Search policy (FI or BI),

-GRASP-specific settings (alpha, maximum iterations),
+The file algorithms/config.dat contains the main parameters used when running the solver: selection of the algorithm (Greedy, Local Search, GRASP), input/output file name and path, Local Search policy (FI or BI), GRASP-specific settings (alpha, maximum iterations),

-**Running the solver**
+Running the solver
-python algorithms/Main.py
+**python algorithms/Main.py**

 --> The solver reads all relevant settings from algorithms/config.dat.

-4. ILP Model (CPLEX)
+**4. ILP Model (CPLEX)**

-The folder cplex/ contains the exact ILP formulation of the problem:

-project.mod is the ILP model,

-test.dat is an example instance for testing.
+The folder cplex/ contains the exact ILP formulation of the problem: project.mod is the ILP model, test.dat is an example instance for testing.

-Summary
-Component	Purpose	How to run
-InstanceGenerator	Creates synthetic problem instances	python InstanceGenerator/instanceGenerator.py Heuristic solvers	Solves the optimization problem using Greedy, LS, or GRASP	python algorithms/Main.py CPLEX ILP model	Exact integer linear programming formulation	Load project.mod and .dat in CPLEX